+5. Generate reports with a script breakdown sheet template

 After marking up your script, you’re ready to input them into a script breakdown sheet, a summary list of all the elements in a scene.
 Here are some ways to achieve this:

-StudioBinder is a more modern, cloud-based film production software that achieves the same results as Movie Magic, but with a friendlier user interface and a freemium price tag.
+StudioBinder is a modern, cloud-based film production software that achieves the same results as Movie Magic, but with a friendlier user interface and freemium price tag.
 Creating script breakdown sheets, Day out of Day reports, and scene breakdowns are automatically generated after tagging.
 StudioBinder is free to get started here.

 StudioBinder features a more visual select-and-tag script view when creating a script breakdown sheet

 The third option is to input all of your markings into this free script breakdown template via Excel or Google Docs.
 The downside is there is no automation which means it takes much longer to create scene breakdowns, and is prone to human error.
 You can download a free Script Breakdown Template via Google Docs here.

 Script Breakdown Sheet Template in Excel (PDF print out)